 This plugin also has a really nice “Superstart” feature, which automatically sets parameters on the plugin based on your source audio.
 This is a really useful feature because drum recordings can be very different from each other, depending on the mic setup, volume, and drumming style.

 You do not need to use any other drum plugin in order to get drum sounds out of this particular plugin.
 Addictive Trigger uses a selection of samples from the Addictive Drums 2 library, which are very well known for their high-quality sound.

 This also integrates very nicely with Addictive Drums 2.
 So, if you also own that plugin, then you can get quite a solid combination of virtual drum production and drum replacement.

 2. Trigger 2 Platinum by Steven Slate Drums

 Steven Slate Drums Trigger 2 Platinum is also a very popular professional drum replacer with a sample library included.

-This is also a very capable engine, which allows you to trigger up to eight stereo samples at the same time.
-You can mix, tune and pan these as you require along with a lot of different customization to the samples that you would expect from a standard sampler.
+This is also a very capable engine that allows you to trigger up to eight stereo samples at the same time.
+You can mix, tune, and pan these as you require, along with a lot of different customization to the samples that you would expect from a standard sampler.